sdunayer/laravel-taxcloud/README.md

 However, your code should at least somewhat closely follow PSR-2 guidelines, and API changes should be accompanied by tests.

-Speaking of tests, we're lacking in that department.
-If you could help to increase test coverage that would be great.

 Getting Started
 ----------------